 The project is a result of a one-time grant award of $5 million from the Health Resources and Services Administration (HRSA), which LSCC received last year.
 The new community health center, which is slated to open in summer 2014, will create access to quality, affordable primary care services for more than 17,500 medically underserved residents of Bastrop and the surrounding area.

-Local elected officials and leaders from LSCC and Seton Healthcare Family formally broke ground on construction of the health center today during a press conference, where they discussed the need for access to affordable health care for the uninsured and underinsured and the services that the clinic will add to the community.
+Local elected officials and leaders from LSCC and Ascension Seton formally broke ground on construction of the health center today during a press conference, where they discussed the need for access to affordable health care for the uninsured and underinsured and the services that the clinic will add to the community.

 LSCC is one of only a few federally qualified health centers in Texas that received grant funding through the Capital Development-Building Capacity Program, which was a competitive grant opportunity authorized by the Patient Protection and Affordable Care Act and administered by HRSA- an agency of the U.S. Department of Health and Human Services.
 LSCC received $5 million, the maximum amount allowable under the program.

-“This project is the result of a collaborative effort between Lone Star Circle of Care, Seton Healthcare Family and the people of Bastrop County to embrace and leverage an opportunity that will change the future of community health in this area,” said Dr. Tamarah Duperval-Brownlee, chief medical officer of LSCC.
-“We wouldn’t be standing here today without Seton’s generous donation of the land for this facility, which made the project possible.
+“This project is the result of a collaborative effort between Lone Star Circle of Care, Ascension Seton and the people of Bastrop County to embrace and leverage an opportunity that will change the future of community health in this area,” said Dr. Tamarah Duperval-Brownlee, chief medical officer of LSCC.
+“We wouldn’t be standing here today without Ascension Seton’s generous donation of the land for this facility, which made the project possible.
 Since we began this endeavor, the leaders and residents of Bastrop have gone out of their way to be supportive, accommodating and welcoming.
 This is a testament not only to their spirit, but also to their vision and realization that a community cannot thrive unless its most vulnerable members have access to affordable, accountable health care.”

 When it opens the health center will offer comprehensive OB/GYN, pediatric and adult primary care, psychiatry and behavioral health, and dentistry.
 Like all LSCC clinics, the new location will accept all patients, with a focus on providing care for those who are medically underserved.
 There is currently no other federally qualified health center providing services in Bastrop County.